peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EInteger Mantissa { get; }

-Gets this object's unscaled value.
+Gets this object's unscaled value, or mantissa, and makes it negative if this obejct is negative.
+If this value is not-a-number (NaN), that value's absolute value is the NaN's "payload" (diagnostic information).

 <b>Returns:</b>